git-pull/tao-of-tmux/manuscript/10-technical-stuff.md

 There's how you use it in practice, and the hard technical reality of how something operates under the hood.

-The point of an application that's built for you to use is it elegantly hides that complexity of how it operates underneath.
-Though, tmux actually has really great code underneath, down to the point its a joy to read it.
+tmux actually has really great code underneath, down to the point its a joy to read it.
 You really have to thank Nicholas Marriott, Thomas Adam and Tiago Cunha for that.

 ## Project basics